storyflowserver/documentation/README.md

 ## Issues etiquette
-- If you feel something is missing, create an Issue and the community can act to get everything completed
+- All outstanding documentation should be added as an Issue.
+If you feel something is missing or you find an error in the docs, create an Issue and the community can act to get everything completed.